nikomatsakis/rfcs/active/0000-traits.md

 6. Revise vtable resolution algorithm to be gradual.
 7. Revise method resolution algorithm in terms of vtable resolution.

+# Summarized difference with respect to previous version

+The TL;DR is as follows:

+   1. Introduce where clauses (which actually we need either way, for full expressiveness, but you *really* need them if you go this route).

+   2. Permit traits to explicitly declare a self type parameter, which can also be declared as a tuple:

+          // the first is sugar for the second: trait Foo { ... }
+          trait Foo for Self { ... }

+          // maybe you don't find the name `Self` appropriate: trait Foo for T { ... }

+          // maybe you need a tuple as your input type parameter
+          // (you can also think of this as having more than one
+          // input type parameter):
+          trait Add<SUM> for (LHS, RHS) { ... }

+    3. To put it all together, if I wanted to write (say) a generic "increment" function that adds 1 to its argument, it might look
+       like:

+          fn inc<T,S>(t: T) -> S
+            where (uint, T) : Add<S>
+          {
+              1 + t
+          }

+       (This example also highlights why some sort of generalization of our current bounds is needed if we want to support multi-parameter type classes; you can't write this using the current `T:...` notation, since you would need something like
+       <uint:Add<T>> (well, unless you rely on Add being
+       commutative)).

+Coherence now requires that the `for` type for all impls be unique.
+In other words, all type parameters that follow the trait name are "output" type parameters.

 # Motivation

 The current trait system is ill-specified and inadequate.
 Its